top of page

 Status: Discontinued

 The "Edge III" was introduced in 2005 and has a slightly higher tail than the Edge Pro/Edge Pro II.
 The Edge III lost the integrated string lock saddles of its predecessors, the Edge Pro and Edge Pro II, and requires the ball ends to be cut off the strings.
+It is made in China.

 The Edge III eventually replaced the Edge Pro II for Ibanez's Korean and Indonesian-made guitars including the 2005-2010 RG370DXL and the 2009-2012 USA-only RG5EX1L, both made in Indonesia.